 Bay Bridge Celebrates 79th Anniversary of Groundbreaking

 On July 9, 1933, the California Department of Public Works broke ground on the San Francisco-Oakland Bay Bridge.
 Crowds gathered at Yerba Buena Island to celebrate the world’s longest steel structure.
-The 1-day ceremony included performances by the Young Women of Bay Cities and the United States Navy Band; an airplane flight that linked Rincon Hill and Oakland with a symbolic bridge of smoke; and a simultaneous detonation of blasts at Yerba Buena Island, San Francisco and Oakland by then-President Franklin D. Roosevelt.
+The 1-day ceremony included performances by the Young Women of Bay Cities and the United States Navy Band; an airplane flight that linked Rincon Hill and Oakland with a symbolic bridge of smoke; and a simultaneous detonation of blasts at Yerba Buena Island, San Francisco and Oakland by then-President Franklin D. Roosevelt from the White House.

 The Original Bay Bridge